HoldenMilne/printfuk/README.md

 The package also adds more keyword arguments:
  * delay - default: 0.1 / float \[0,inf) - Specifies the time delay at which characters are printed in order in seconds.
- * color - default: 88 / innt
+ * color - default: 88 / int or integer string - Specifies the ansi-color number to use.
- * startAfter -
+ * startAfter - default: 0 / int - Number of characters to start messing things up after, allowing for part of the string to come out clear.
+If this number is greater than the length of the string, the number is reset to zero.
- * maxCharMod -
+ * maxCharMod - default: 0.5 / float \[0.05,1\] - The maximum number characters we are allowed to modified.
+This number will always be at least 1 character.
- * useColor -
+ * useAnsi - default: False on windows, True otherwise / boolean - On windows systems, many terminals don't handle ansi well.
+So by default windows systems will turn off the color and flashing.
+Use this to force ansi styling on or off.